georgiIvanov/univ3-usage/README.md

 Code is written with educational purpose and is unfit for production uses.

+Examples are meant to be examined in the following order:
+1. Factory - creation of a uniswap v3 pool
+2. AddLiquidity - adding liquidity to a pool directly and via npm
+3. SingleSwap - perform a swap in one direction

+> Some explanations are omitted in later examples for brevity.

 # Structure
 Some of the interfaces needed to be copied to the project's `src/` folder, because of OZ import path issues.